 What’s the Difference Between a 3PL and 4PL?

-First and foremost, you should know that both 3PLs and 4PLs are professional hired services that help businesses like yours plan and execute inventory management and order fulfillment logistics.
+First and foremost, you should know that 3PLs and 4PLs are professional, hired services that help businesses like yours plan and execute inventory management and order fulfillment logistics.
 You get much more flexibility than you would if you managed fulfillment in-house.

-A fourth-party logistics provider adds another element to the equation, bringing together various resources and technologies to optimize your supply chain’s design and execution.
-You can still keep your 3PL to manage the day-to-date details of order fulfillment, but a 4PL will become the “control tower” that oversees supply chain management.
-They will supervise your 3PLs along with any other resources or providers you use to ensure that your supply chain operates smoothly, efficiently, and in a cost-effective manner.
+A fourth-party logistics provider adds another element to the equation, combining various resources and technologies to optimize your supply chain’s design and execution.
+You can still keep your 3PL to manage the day-to-day details of order fulfillment.
+Still, a 4PL will become the “control tower” that oversees supply chain management.
+They will supervise your 3PLs and any other resources or providers you use to ensure your supply chain operates smoothly, efficiently, and cost-effectively.
 For businesses that want total supply chain visibility, a 4PL provider can be a great option.

 The Different Types of 3PL Providers

-A third-party logistics provider can offer a wide range of services, though many focus on specific supply chain solutions.
+A third-party logistics provider can offer many services, though many focus on specific supply chain solutions.
 As a business, this might mean hiring multiple 3PLs to fulfill your supply chain’s different aspects – this is when hiring a 4PL may come in handy.

 Here is a quick overview of the different types of 3PL providers you may come across:

 As part of your transportation 3PL search, you need to consider several factors, including: the company’s location, where your customers are located, delivery timelines, shipping methods, service options, and pricing and discounts.
 This type of 3PL deals with shipping inventory between locations.